-- a candidate;

-- a member or employee of any local authority or community board for which an election is being conducted;

-- under 18 years old.
+- a member or employee of any local authority or community board for which an election is being conducted; - under 18 years old.

 Each scrutineer must be appointed by a candidate, such appointment to be in writing to the electoral officer.
-For a person to be appointed as a scrutineer, the letter of appointment must be received by the electoral officer no later than noon Thursday 29 April 2021 [Section 68, Local Electoral Act 2001].
+For a person to be appointed as a scrutineer, the letter of appointment must be received by the electoral officer no later than noon Friday 7 October 2022 [Section 68, Local Electoral Act 2001].